jim-collier/x9git/README.md

 ~~~

 Every mutating command in an existing repo fetches first (unless you pass `--no-fetch`), shows the repo state (including who you'd act as on the remote) and the exact git commands it's about to run, and asks before touching anything. `pr` and `release` close the loop: review/accept the pull request, then cut a tagged release from `dev`.

+### Which account are you acting as?

+`gh` talks to GitHub's API with its own token and never reads your SSH config, so the `pr` commands and `repo create` act as **gh's account** - not the account whose SSH key `git push` uses.
+With per-account host aliases in `~/.ssh/config` those can easily be different people, and a pull request opened as the wrong one is public and awkward to undo.

+So the pre-flight names both, and the commands that *write* through gh (`pr create`, `pr ok`) compare them:

+- Interactively, a confirmed difference prints a warning immediately above the confirmation prompt.
+- Unattended (`-q`/`-y`), a confirmed difference is an error and nothing runs.
+- `--any-identity`/`-AnyIdentity` says the difference is intended: no error, no warning, and the mismatch still shows on the identity line.

+If either side can't be determined - no SSH agent, an HTTPS remote, a deploy key, gh logged out - that is reported as unknown and never blocks anything.
+Only a difference *both* sides confirm counts.

 ## Installation